-Freewallet welcomes TrueUSD, Digix, Paxos, and USDC to its Multiwallet Platform.
+Freewallet welcomes TrueUSD, Digix, Paxos, and USDC to its Crypto Wallet Platform.
 This new additions join Tether and DAI on Freewallet’s burgeoning list of stablecoins.

 What are stablecoins?